iamfranco/MarsRoverChallenge/README.md

 Enter Radius (eg "5"):
 ```

-which is the prompt the user specified in the new item in `plateauMakers`.
+which is the prompt the user specified in the new "key value pair" in `plateauMakers`.

-### New Vehicle Type
+## New Vehicle Type

-Let's say the user wants to make a Tesla as vehicle, then they'll just need to:
+Let's say the user wants to make a **Tesla** as vehicle, then they'll just need to:

 1. create a class for `Tesla` that inherits from the `VehicleBase` class
 2. add a new line in `Program.cs` where it defines the `vehicleMakers`: